Parcels-code/Parcels/docs/development/posting-issues.md

 issues and participating in the issue tracker is really useful for us and helps future development and squash bugs.

-Parcels provides issue templates for when posting issues.
+Parcels provides issue templates that you can use when posting issues.
 Following these templates provides structure and ensures that we have all the necessary information we need to help you.

 ## "Parcels doesn't work with my input dataset"